 We Need All Three Tools

 Charlotte Mason said that we have three instruments in a child’s education- “education is an atmosphere, a discipline, and a life.”
-In the past, I tried to isolate this trio and pull out the aspect of education that best suits the season I’m in.
-But there is a big problem with this.
+We cannot isolate this principle, education is a life, and expect that presenting ideas will suffice.

-- If we view education as only an atmosphere, then we place our children in a home with pretty things and happy thoughts and expect them to be fully educated.
+- If we view education as only an atmosphere, then we expect our children to be fully educated with happy thoughts and a nice environment.

 - Viewing education as only a discipline puts all the focus on what a child does (habits) rather than what he thinks or knows.